-BACKGROUND: Cytochrome P4502C9 (CYP2C9) plays a vital role in drug metabolism.
-There has been an increased effort to identify polymorphisms within the gene and determine their clinical consequences.
+Background: Cytochrome P450 (CYP)2C9 plays a vital role in drug metabolism.
+There has been an increased effort to identify polymorphisms within the gene and to determine their clinical consequences.
 However, most of these efforts have focused on populations of European descent.
-Herein we report the influence of CYP2C9 genotype on warfarin dose among European American and African American patients.
-We also identify two new mutations; one in the coding region and one in the non-coding region of the CYP2C9 gene.
-METHODS: Patients (≥20 years of age) are enrolled after obtaining medical, lifestyle and concomitant medication history.
-Changes in International Normalized Ratio (INR), warfarin dose, co-medications, diet, physical activity and the occurrence of complications are documented.
-CYP2C9 genotype was determined using PCR-RFLP and pyrosequencing.
-Differences in genotype frequencies and HWE assumptions were assessed using χ(2) statistics and exact tests.
-The genotype dose association was evaluated using multivariable linear regression.
-RESULTS: This report includes 490 patients (mean age 60.6 ± 15.6, 51.3% men).
-African American patients comprise 48.9% of the cohort with mean follow-up of 13.5 (±10.6) months.
-Both the CYP2C9*2 and *3 allele were more frequent in European Americans (11.24%, 5.1 %) compared to African Americans (1.1% and 1.8%).
-CYP2C9*5 (0.9%), *6 (0.4%), and *11 (1.1%) variants were only observed in African Americans.
-The variant genotype is more frequent among European Americans compared to African Americans (29.8% vs. 9.73%, p < 0.0001).
-Warfarin dose was significantly related to CYP2C9 genotype (p < 0.0001) both in univariate and multivariate analyses.
-Multivariable race-specific analyses highlight the contribution of CYP2C9 genotype among European American but not among African American patients.
-CONCLUSION: The variant CYP2C9 genotype is more frequent among European Americans compared to African Americans.
-Among African Americans the variant genotype frequency is higher than previously reported.
-CYP2C9 genotype predicts warfarin dose in European Americans, but not in African Americans.
+Herein we report the influence of CYP2C9 genotype on warfarin dose among European-American and African-American patients.
+We also identify two new mutations, one in the coding region and one in the noncoding region of the CYP2C9 gene.
+Methods: Patients (aged >20 years) were enrolled after obtaining medical, lifestyle and concomitant medication history.
+Changes in international normalized ratio, warfarin dose, co-medications, diet, physical activity and the occurrence of complications were documented.
+CYP2C9 genotype was determined using PCR with restriction fragment length polymorphisms, and pyrosequencing.
+Differences in genotype frequencies and Hardy-Weinberg equilibrium assumptions were assessed using X2 statistics and exact tests.
+The genotype-dose association was evaluated using multivariable linear regression.
+Results: This report includes 490 patients (mean age: 60.6 ± 15.6 years; 51.3% men).
+African-American patients comprised 48.9% of the cohort, with a mean follow-up of 13.5 (±10.6) months.
+Both the CYP2C9*2 and *3 allele were more frequent in European-Americans (11.24 and 5.1 %, respectively) compared with African-Americans (1.1 and 1.8%).
+CYP2C9*5 (0.9%), *6 (0.4%) and *11 (1.1%) variants were only observed in African-Americans.
+The variant genotype is more frequent among European-Americans compared with African-Americans (29.8 vs 9.73%; p < 0.0001).
+Warfarin dose was significantly related to CYP2C9 genotype (p < 0.0001), both in univariate and multivariate analyses.
+Multivariable race-specific analyses highlight the contribution of CYP2C9 genotype among European-American but not among African-American patients.
+Conclusion: The variant CYP2C9 genotype is more frequent among European-Americans compared with African-Americans.
+Among African-Americans the variant genotype. frequency is higher than previously reported.
+CYP2C9 genotype predicts warfarin dose in European-Americans, but not in African-Americans. © 2007 Future Medicine Ltd.